brianlong/yellowstone-thorofare/README.md

 # Yellowstone Thorofare gRPC Benchmark Tool

 A simple tool to compare the performance of two Yellowstone gRPC endpoints.
+Thorofare will connect to two concurrent gRPC endpoints, listen for specific per-slot events, and record the relative timings between the endpoints.

 ## Compilation